This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Gumbo FAQs

-Here are the answers to some of the most frequently asked questions about making chicken and sausage homemade gumbo:
+Here are the answers to some of the most frequently asked questions about making chicken and sausage gumbo:

 The best way to add flavor to gumbo is to get a good roux.
 The roux adds an innumerous amount of flavor.
 Layer your spices to build depth of flavor, use stock (not water), and use a good smoked sausage.